 WARRANTY

 Contractor agrees that by acceptance of this work and in consideration thereof, binds self and Subcontractors the guarantees and warranties herein.
-Contractor guarantees materials to be free from defects for 5 years after the date of final acceptance.
+Contractor guarantees materials to be free from defects in materials and installation for 5 years after the date of final acceptance.

-If within warranty period, it is found that the warranteed materials need to be replaced because of the use of materials which are inferior, defective, not properly installed or not in accordance with the terms of the Contract Documents, Contractor, upon notification, shall promptly and without additional expense to MSU replace such materials immediately.
+If within warranty period, it is found that the warranted materials need to be replaced because of the use of materials which are inferior, defective, not properly installed or not in accordance with the terms of the Contract Documents, Contractor, upon notification, shall promptly and without additional expense to MSU replace such materials immediately.

 Should Contractor fail to proceed promptly in accordance with the warranty, the Owner may have such replacements made at the expense of the Contractor and sureties.